 Helen earned her First Class BA Honours Degree in Film and TV Production from The Manchester Film School, where she trained in single camera drama.
-Currently, Helen is studying for her PGCE in film and media production and teaches the independent film pathway at The Manchester Film School.
+Helen also holds a PGCE, teaching film production in FE and HE.

 As an editor, Helen has credits in promos, documentary TV and narrative film.